-NOVEMBER 12 - BIRTHS
+NOVEMBER 12 – BIRTHS – Scientists born on November 12th

 Jack Ryan

-Born 12 Nov 1926; died 13 Aug 1991.
+Born 12 Nov 1926; died 13 Aug 1991 at age 64.

-John W. "Jack" Ryan was an American inventor who for 20 years designed best-selling toys for Mattell Inc., including the Barbie doll, Hot Wheels and Chatty Cathy talking doll.
-His "space-aged savvy" and knowledge of materials came from his earlier employment, working as an engineer for the Raytheon Company designing the Navy's Sparrow III and Hawk guided missiles for the Navy.
+John W. “Jack” Ryan was an American inventor who for 20 years designed best-selling toys for Mattell Inc., including the Barbie doll, Hot Wheels and Chatty Cathy talking doll.
+His technical savvy and knowledge of materials came from his earlier employment, working as an engineer for the Raytheon Company designing the Navy's Sparrow III and Hawk guided missiles.
 Ryan's association with Mattell began as a self-employed consultant for several years prior to becoming its vice president for research and design.
 Ryan invented the joints that allowed Barbie to bend at the waist and the knee.
-He also introduced the pull-string, talking voice boxes for Mattel's dolls.« [Image right: Barbie doll.]
+He also introduced the pull-string, talking voice boxes for Mattel's dolls.«[Image right: Barbie doll.]

 Audouin Dollfus

-Born 12 Nov 1924
+Born 12 Nov 1924.

-French astronomer, successor to Bernard Lyot as the principal French authority on the solar system.
+French astronomer who was the successor to Bernard Lyot as the principal French authority on the solar system.
 Dollfus made several balloon flights for high-altitude observations, including the first stratospheric ascension in France.
 On the basis of comparative light-polarizing qualities, he concluded that the surface material of Mars consists of pulverized limonite (an iron oxide, Fe2O3) and prepared a map of Venus showing what he believed to be permanent features.
 On 15 Dec 1966, he discovered Saturn's tenth known satellite, Janus.
 Subsequently lost, it is now accepted to be satellite 1980S1 orbiting Saturn in an almost circular orbit of radius 151,472 km in a period of 0.69433 days.
 A small satellite of diameter no more than 220 km, Janus is a co-orbital satellite with Epimetheus.

 Salim Ali

-Born 12 Nov 1896; died 27 Jul 1987.
+Born 12 Nov 1896; died 27 Jul 1987 at age 90.

 Indian ornithologist, the "birdman of India," who championed conservation of India's biological diversity.
 His fieldwork provided scientific guidance for the Indian government's conservation efforts.
 His love of birds began at age 10, when he began writing his observations.
 Eventually, he undertook professional education in ornithology.
 In 1930 he began a bird survey of Hyderabad State.
 By 1976, he had published several popular regional field guides of Indian birds for which he is famous.
 These surveys were based on extensive travels throughout India and Pakistan.
 The title of his autobiography "The Fall of a Sparrow" (1987) recalls the first sparrow that drew his interest as a boy.«

-The Book of Indian Birds, by Salim Ali.
+The Book of Indian Birds, by Salim Ali. - book suggestion.

-Seth Nicholson
+Seth Barnes Nicholson

-Born 12 Nov 1891; died 2 Jul 1963.
+Born 12 Nov 1891; died 2 Jul 1963 at age 71.

 Seth Barnes Nicholson was an American astronomer best known for discovering four satellites of Jupiter.
 As a graduate student at the University of California, while photographing the recently-discovered 8th moon of Jupiter with the 36-inch Crossley reflector, he discovered a 9th (1914).
 During his life career at Mt.Wilson Observatory, he discovered two more Jovian satellites (1938) and the 12th (1951), as well as a Trojan asteroid, and computed orbits of several comets and of Pluto.
 His main assignment at Mt.
 Wilson was observing the sun with the 150-foot solar tower telescope, and he produced annual reports on sunspot activity and magnetism for decades.
 With Edison Pettit, he measured the temperatures of the moon, planets, sunspots, and stars in the early 1920s.

-Erich von Tschermak-Seysenegg
+Erich Tschermak von Seysenegg

-Born 12 Nov 1871; died 11 Oct 1962.
+Born 12 Nov 1871; died 11 Oct 1962 at age 90.

-Austrian agronomist who was one of three scientists who independently (as did Hugo de Vries and Carl Correns) rediscovered Mendel's work on the laws of genetics of the 1860's.
+Austrian agronomist who was one of three scientists who independently (as did Hugo de Vries and Carl Correns) rediscovered Gregor Mendel's work on the laws of genetics of the 1860's.
 Von Tschermak published his findings in June 1900.«

-Sir John Rayleigh
+Sir John William Strutt, Lord Rayleigh

-Born 12 Nov 1842; died 30 Jun 1919.
-Quotes Icon
+Born 12 Nov 1842; died 30 Jun 1919 at age 76. quotes

 Gustav Friedrich Klemm

-Born 12 Nov 1802; died 25/26 Aug 1867.
+Born 12 Nov 1802; died 26 Aug 1867 at age 64.

 German anthropologist who developed the concept of three stages of cultural evolution and is thought to have influenced the prominent English anthropologist Sir Edward Burnett Tylor.
 Klemm spent most of his life as director of the royal library at Dresden (from 1831).
 He distinguishing three stages of cultural evolution (which he identified as those of savagery, domestication, and freedom).
 Klemm divided mankind into active and inactive races and believed that peoples differed in mentality and temperament.
-He wrote about this 10 volume work, Allgemeine Kulturgeschichte der Menschheit.
+He wrote about this 10 volume work, Allgemeine Kulturgeschichte der Menschheit.[Death date uncertain: given by Enc.
+Brit. as died 25/26 Aug 1867.]

 Jacques-Alexandre-César Charles

-Born 12 Nov 1746; died 7 Apr 1823.Quotes Icon
+Born 12 Nov 1746; died 7 Apr 1823 at age 76. quotes

 French mathematician, physicist, and inventor.
 When Benjamin Franklin visited France in 1779, Charles was inspired to study physics.
 He soon became an eloquent speaker to non-scientific audiences.
 His lectures and demonstrations attracted notable patrons and helped popularize Franklin's theory of electricity and other new scientific concepts.
-With Nicolas and Anne-Jean Robert, he made several balloon ascents, and was the first to use hydrogen for balloon inflation (1783).
+With Anne-Jean and Nicolas Robert, he made several balloon ascents, and was the first to use hydrogen for balloon inflation (1783).
 Charles invented most of the equipment that is still used in today's balloons.
 About 1787 he developed Charles's law concerning the thermal expansion of gases that for a gas at constant pressure, its volume is directly proportional to its absolute temperature.

-NOVEMBER 12 - DEATHS
+NOVEMBER 12 – DEATHS – Scientists died on November 12th

 George David Birkhoff

-Died 12 Nov 1944 (born 21 Mar 1884)
+Died 12 Nov 1944 at age 60 (born 21 Mar 1884).

 American mathematician, foremost of the early 20th century, who formulated the ergodic theorem.
 As the first American dynamicist, Birkhoff picked up where Poincaré left off, gaining distinction in 1913 with his proof of Poincaré's Last Geometric Theorem, a special case of the 3-body problem.
 Although primarily a geometer, he discovered new symbolic methods.
 He saw beyond the theory of oscillations, created a rigorous theory of ergodic behavior, and foresaw dynamical models for chaos.
 His ergodic theorem transformed the Maxwell- Boltzmann ergodic hypothesis of the kinetic theory of gases (to which exceptions are known) into a rigorous principle through use of the Lebesgue measure theory.
 He also produced a mathematical model of gravity.

-Dynamical Systems: A Renewal of Mechanism: Centennial of George David Birkhoff, by George David Birkhoff, et al.
+Dynamical Systems: A Renewal of Mechanism: Centennial of George David Birkhoff, by George David Birkhoff, et al. - book suggestion.

 Clarence Hungerford Mackay

-Died 12 Nov 1938 (born 17 Apr 1874)
+Died 12 Nov 1938 at age 64 (born 17 Apr 1874).

 American communications executive and philanthropist who supervised the completion of the first transpacific cable between the United States and the Far East in 1904.
 He laid a cable between New York and Cuba in 1907 and later established cable communication with southern Europe via the Azores and with northern Europe via Ireland.
 In 1928, he became the first to combine radio, cables, and telegraphs under one management.
 Unfortunately the Postal Telegraph-Commercial Cable empire he had inherited from his father was shattered in the depression of 1929, going into receivership in 1935.
 In 1943 the Mackay land lines merged with Western Union.
 He founded the multinational company International Telephone and Telegraph.